 ECS is hardware controlled by software.
 RaneWare® is the software, and the family of products that the software controls.
-RW 232TM describes the protocol and the DB-9 hardware used to communicate between units.
+RW 232^{TM} describes the protocol and the DB-9 hardware used to communicate between units.

-The ECB 62e Base is controlled through the RW 232 serial bus.
+The ECB 62 Base is controlled through the RW 232 serial bus.
 This interface operates on any RS-232 serial port, allowing control system communication with up to 16 RW 232 products at a time, each with a unique address.
-The ECM 82e Mixers are controlled through the Base using a proprietary Expansion Interface cable.
-Rane RW 232 products can be controlled from remote locations with the optional RPD 1 Programming & Diagnostics Unit or the Via 10 Ethernet Bridge (see the respective data sheets).
+The ECM 82 Mixers are controlled through the Base using a proprietary Expansion Interface cable.
+Rane RW 232 products can be controlled from remote locations with the optional RPD 1 Programming & Diagnostics Unit (see the RPD 1 data sheet).